 Brian Cantor: We’re really excited about this program for a few reasons, and this is October 9 through 12 in Austin.
 We’re thrilled that we’ve expanded the CCW brand into these different areas.
 Because obviously there’s so many great people that are in the space that — whether they come to all three or just come to one — we’re always happy to hear their viewpoints, understand their challenges, and leave them with something that they can take back and really put into place.

-So what’s great about this is that, not only does this concept really apply to businesses who want to do more with less, it actually aligns with what customers are looking for, which is get more with less time.
-I think that this really ties very deeply into what business stakeholders and what customers really want from the customer experience.
+So what’s great about this is that, not only does this concept really apply to businesses who want to do more with less, it actually aligns with what customers are looking for from the contact center, which is getting more with less time.
+I think that this really ties very deeply into what business stakeholders and what customers really want from the customer experience and what contact center agents can deliver.

 So we’re very happy to have a great speaking faculty.
 We know we’re going to have great attendees, a great core theme for the event and some great partners on board as well as sharing some great solutions.